brianchristensen/ml/temporal_phase/mathematics.md

 4. **Lossy dynamics:** Finite state capacity causes information blending/forgetting

 ### Theoretical Questions
-1. What class of differential equations can TPI learn?
+1. What class of differential equations can PHI learn?
 2. What is the capacity of phase-space state integration?
 3. How does learnable α affect trajectory stability and information retention?
 4. What is the optimal balance between φ_init and cumsum(ω)?